 Mill Green Mill and Museum

-Welcome to our seventeenth century working watermill and museum set in an attractive riverside setting .
+Welcome to our eighteenth century working watermill and museum set in an attractive riverside setting.
 The cluster of historic buildings here and the surrounding grounds are a beautiful oasis in our busy world.
 Explore higgledy piggledy rooms packed with colourful displays of local art and exhibitions about our fascinating history.
 The Welwyn Hatfield Museum Service is based here and holds the social history collection for the district.
 Look out for details on the many art and crafts workshops and fun activities for children and adults we run throughout the year.
 Three exhibition galleries hold a changing programme based on art and local history.

 The museum is the home of the Welwyn Hatfield Museum Service.

 Mill Green Museum is a restored 18th century working flour mill powered by water to produce flour and demonstrate historic milling practices (subject to demand for flour and weather conditions).

 On milling days (Tuesdays, Wednesdays and Sunday afternoons), see the magnificent watermill in action and find out from our miller about this ancient craft.
 Feel its power as the stones turn to make pure fresh flour the traditional way.
 See the water wheel turning and get close to the majestic wooden machinery.

 Buy yourself a bag of freshly ground delicious wholemeal organic flour!

 In addition to the mill, the museum has 3 galleries housing local artifacts, from Roman times to present day with plenty for young children to do, from traditional toys to play with and dressing up, to colouring sheets.
 The museum also has an interesting programme of special exhibitions.